What is the Fibre to the Home and Passive Optical Network? | FTTH and PON

 2.1 FTTH (Fiber To The Home):

 A method of installing optical fiber cable to the home.
 FTTH is the final configuration of access networks using optical fiber cable.
 FTTH consists of a single optical fiber cable from the base station to the home.
-The optical/electrical signals are converted and connection to the user’s PC via an Ethernet card.
+The optical/electrical signals are converted and connected to the user’s PC via an Ethernet card.

 2.2 FTTB (Fiber To The Building):